frstkls/enterfestival2018/readme.md

 - Copies (Bower) components into "assets"
 - Creates minified asset and sourcemap files
-- Creates minified stylesheet file from Sass files
+- Creates minified stylesheet file from Scss files
 - Does autoprefixing
 - Runs Kirby locally

-Editing Sass and PHP files (in "site") refreshes the browser.
+Editing Scss and PHP files (in "site") refreshes the browser.

 ## Updating